cmanjah/multimodal-ai-for-materials-landscape/README.md

-# multimodal-ai-for-materials-landscape
+# Multimodal AI Landscape for Materials Domain
-Multimodal AI research trend for materials domain
+Multimodal AI research trend for the materials domain